 Take it Easy

 Once your all packed up, take a break and let yourself enjoy the trip in it’s entirety.
 Remember, the traveling to and from destinations is all a part of the journey.
 If you mentally prepare kids for what to expect next, they will be more likely to work with you.
 They also feed off any anxiety or frustration you are carrying, so be sure to take time-outs whenever you need.
 A vacation should be an enjoyable change of scenery and nothing more.
+Also, we highly recommend staying at an Airbnb once you reach your destination.
+They are the fraction of the cost of a hotel and you will save money just by having use of a kitchen!
+Use this link to book you next Airbnb and save $40!
 Try to remember there are always more trips in your future, so don’t pack it all in if you can help it.
 Hope these travel tips are helpful – leave a comment if you have any other good suggestions!